The Link Between Hearing Loss and Cognitive Decline

 Here’s what you can do:

-• Encourage loved ones to check their hearing—especially if they’re 60+.
+- Encourage loved ones to get their hearing checked—especially if they’re 60+.

-• Choose professional hearing aids, not just over-the-counter amplifiers, for the most benefit.
+- Choose professional hearing aids, not just over-the-counter amplifiers, to ensure customized, prescriptive benefits.

 Your brain—and your future—will thank you.